microsoft/code-with-engineering-playbook/code-reviews/recipes/Python.md

 ## Pre-commit hooks

-Pre-commit hooks allow you to format and lint code locally before the pull request is issued.
+Pre-commit hooks allow you to format and lint code locally before the submitting the pull request.

 Adding pre-commit hooks for your python repository is easy using the pre-commit package